 If you have a keen eye, you might notice some locals dressed in all-white attire too.
 This is an outfit worn by those in the initiation stage of the Santeria religion, an Afro-Caribbean faith also referred to as Regla de Ocha or Lucumi religion.

-As a predominantly Christian country, you don’t necessarily need to cover your arms, shoulders, legs, or chest in Cuba -unless you’d like to, of course.
+Cuba is a predominantly Christian country, so you don’t necessarily need to cover your arms, shoulders, legs, or chest in Cuba – unless you’d like to.
 It’s very common to see locals and tourists wearing shorts, skirts, dresses, vests, tank tops, and crop tops in hot weather.

-In my experience, when the weather drops below 20 °C, the dress code in Cuba (for locals, at least) switches to jeans and a t-shirt, so if you’d rather blend in with locals, you might want to follow suit.
+In my experience, when the weather drops below 20 °C, the dress code in Cuba (for locals, at least) switches to jeans and a t-shirt.
+If you’d rather blend in with the locals, you might want to follow suit.

-The biggest factor when it comes to deciding how modestly you should dress in Cuba is safety.
+When it comes to deciding how modestly you should dress in Cuba, the biggest factor is safety.
 In general, Cuba is a friendly and safe country to travel around, but catcalling is very common in the big cities, even for men.
 While this wasn’t too bothersome in the day, I preferred to dress modestly and wear baggy clothes at night for my own peace of mind.

 You should avoid wearing branded items or expensive jewellery.
 This may be seen as insensitive, due to the poor economical situation in Cuba.
 Some restaurants, especially higher-end establishments connected to hotels, will not allow guests to wear short shorts or skirts into their restaurants too.